 Let me preface this article by stating that I’m a proud owner of the original Rado HyperChrome Captain Cook re-issue from 2017.
-When that model was released in both 37-mm and 44-mm diameters, it was a breath of fresh air in the contemporary dive watch scene and a relative value proposition to boot with a price tag under $2,000.
-I was, fortunately, able to purchase one of the models soon after they hit stores that summer and since then, it’s been among my most worn timepieces.
-I have a thin wrist so the 37-mm version was perfect for me and its slim profile (37 mm x 14.3 mm) endowed it with the flexibility to be worn everywhere from underneath a dress shirt in the office to lazing around during hot summer days.
+When it was released in both 37-mm and 44-mm diameters that year, it was a breath of fresh air in the contemporary dive watch scene and a relative value proposition to boot with a price tag under $2,000.
+I was fortunately able to purchase one of the models soon after they hit stores that summer and it has likely been my most worn watch ever since.
+I have a thin wrist so the 37-mm version was perfect for me and its slim profile (37 mm x 14.3 mm) allowed it the flexibility to be worn everywhere from underneath a dress shirt in the office to lazing around during hot summer days.
 I soon acquired a number of strap options to complement the watch as well, favoring brown leather in the winter months and perlon in the summer.

-Last year, Rado updated the Captain Cook once again with the MKII and MKIII models that offered an entirely different design language for the watch, but also served as an effective homage to a different era for the Captain Cook.
-Today, Rado has returned to its original 2017 design format and has announced a Captain Cook limited edition with a new dial color.
-The new option features a taupe-ish, almost wood-brown hue that Rado says was directly inspired by a Captain Cook model found in the brand’s archives that had developed an interesting patina on its dial.
+Last year, Rado updated the Captain Cook once again with the MKII and MKIII models that provided an entirely different design language for the watch, but also served as an effective homage to a different era for the Captain Cook.
+As of today, Rado has announced its return to the original 2017 design format and has introduced a Captain Cook limited edition with a brand new dial option.
+The new watch features a taupe-ish, almost wood-brown hue that Rado says was directly inspired by a Captain Cook model found in the brand’s archives that had developed an interesting patina on its dial.
 Impressed by how the aged tone affected the overall sensibilities of the watch, Rado adapted it into the model we see today.
 While I’m not sure if I prefer the new dial option over the 2017 model with its darker brown color, it does offer an intriguing new look that somehow serves to enhance the vintage appeal of a watch that was already fairly heritage heavy.

 The choice of movement has remained the same as the 2017 release with Rado tapping one of ETA’s popular Powermatic 80 calibers.
 Boasting 80 hours of running autonomy and featured in a variety of Rado’s Swatch Group siblings like Tissot, Certina, and Mido, the Powermatic 80 is extremely reliable and a great option at this price point.
 The movement is basically an ETA 2824-2 with its frequency reduced from 28,800 vph to 21,600 vph and an improved mainspring capacity.